Don Grashey: Producing career

+Grashey and Joseph Mauro teamed up in 1995 to release his autobiography entitled "My Rambling Heart".
+Mauro also narrated a cassette and CD version of the book.

 Death

-Grashey died on September 12, 2005 in hospital, a songwriter and producer best known for managing the careers of Canadian Country Music Hall of Famers Myrna Lorrie and Carroll Baker at the age of 79; Baker sang at his memorial.
+Grashey died on September 12, 2005, in hospital, a songwriter and producer best known for managing the careers of Canadian Country Music Hall of Famers Myrna Lorrie and Carroll Baker at the age of 79; Baker sang at his memorial.

 Ironically, Don Grashey's passing occurred on the morning of the presentation of the 2005 Canadian Country Music Awards Show, and came only 10 days after the death of his longtime music business partner and friend, Chuck Williams.